sarahmk125/beneath-stream/README.md

 To run in Docker (preferred):
 - `make build` then `make run`
 - This puts you in bash. `cd beneath-stream` and `python main.py` runs the script.
+NOTE: This can be improved by successfully mounting the `beneath-stream` folder as a volume.
+This isn't done yet so it's a bit clunky right now.

 Further setup:
 - Create a `.env` file copying `secrets_example.env`, updating to your Beneath secret.
 NOTE: This seems to be quirky, explained below (in reference to `secrets.txt`)